I Was Brought to My Senses

 "I Was Brought to My Senses" is a song by English musician Sting.
-It appears on his fifth studio album Mercury Falling and was released as the album's third single on 2 September 1996.
+It appears on his fifth studio album, Mercury Falling (1996), and was released by A&M as the album's third single on 2 September 1996.

 Background

 After an opening section in 6/8, the song shifts into 7/8, making it one of many Sting tracks to use odd time signatures; other examples include "I Hung My Head" (9/8) and the previous album's "Seven Days" (5/4).

 "I Was Brought to My Senses" is a song about gaining a greater appreciation for nature.
 The song starts in a folk-ballad style before transitioning to a full band performance with what Sting called "a Brazilian vibe".

 Upon its release as a single, "I Was Brought to My Senses" peaked at number 31 in the UK.
 Unlike the other three singles released from Mercury Falling, the song failed to chart in the US.
 In contrast with previous singles which primarily consisted of remixes, the single release included the non-album tracks "This Was Never Meant to Be" and The Pirate's Bride".